chinamike65/hugo-tuolesi/content/book1/book1en.md

 It is freedom and the power to love others.

-There are three kinds of results of good and evil karma: present, coming, and to come.
+There are three kinds of results of good and evil karma: present, coming, and not-yet-happening.

 The result of great good and bad karma or long-term good and bad karma is present; the result of medium good and bad karma is coming; the result of small good and evil karma is future.